tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)
   ```

-* In order to improve algorithm's performance, the features data is scaled using the `StandardScaler`  method from `sklearn`.
+* In order to improve the algorithm's performance, the features data is scaled using the `StandardScaler`  method from `sklearn`.

   ```python
   # Create the StandardScaler instance